rohitsandawa/hondacrv/README.md

 # Honda CRV Project

 The **Honda CR-V Project** is a web-based application developed using Salesforce Lightning Web Components (LWC), designed to showcase and interact with various details of the Honda CR-V model.
-The app[...]
+The application is structured into two main pages:

 Home Page – Provides an overview of the Honda CR-V, including high-quality image, presented with a clean and modern user interface.

 Build & Price Page – Allows users to explore customization options for the CR-V. Users can select different models and color variations based on their preferences.
-Once the desired configuration is [...]
+Once the desired configuration is selected, the user can easily submit their choices through a form.

 To handle form submissions, the application integrates with Salesforce using a Web-to-Lead form.
-This ensures that all user inputs, such as selected model and color, are directly captured in Salesforc[...]
+This ensures that all user inputs, such as selected model and color, are directly captured in Salesforce as leads for further follow-up or marketing purposes.

 The project emphasizes user-friendly navigation, responsive design, and modern styling while leveraging Salesforce capabilities for seamless data capture and management.